 Amy has also worked as a contracted therapist for Northway Counseling Services through Northway Christian Community Church in Wexford, PA from 2004 to 2009.
 She provided professional Christian counseling services for individuals, groups, families and couples.
 She specialized in the area of drug/alcohol addiction, eating disorders, depression, anxiety, self injury and borderline personality disorders.
 She also provided training and education to local churches and community groups.
 She is a gifted trainer, having conducted seminars at her place of employment and various training conferences.

 "The spirit of the Sovereign Lord is on me, because the Lord has anointed me to preach the good news to the poor.
 He has sent me to bind up the brokenhearted, to proclaim freedom for the captives and release from darkness for the prisoners, to proclaim the year of the Lord's favor and the day of vengeance of our God, to comfort all who mourn."
 Isaiah 61:1-2

-Kathi is working in Counseling Services in a practicum and internship role while earning her Master's degree in Marriage and Family Counseling at Geneva College.
-She earned her bachelor degree in Human Resource Management, also from Geneva.
+Jalise is working in the Counseling Center while earning her Master’s degree in Marriage and Family Counseling.
+Jalise earned her undergraduate degree in Strategic Communication from The Ohio State University

 Morgan is working in the Counseling Center in the role of practicum student while earning his Master’s degree in Clinical Mental Health Counseling at Messiah College.
 During his undergraduate internship, he spent six months working with at-risk youth who had experienced trauma through individual and group sessions.